 I make this recipe every Christmas, but since I only make it annually, I always forget that I screw it up every single year.
 And this year was no exception.
 It’s a Barefoot Contessa recipe and I find that Ina Garten over-complicates most things, so I have modified the recipe slightly and re-written it to be idiot-proof for my own benefit.
-Advisory: Even if you don't have blood sugar issues, you're going to want to have insulin on-hand just to read this recipe. (hence the reason for making it only once a year)
+Advisory: Even if you don't have blood sugar issues, you're going to want to have insulin on-hand just to read this recipe for lemon cake!

 - 2 sticks of butter at room temperature

 - 4 eggs (fresh from backyard hens if you can swing it)

 - 1/3 cup grated lemon zest tossed with one teapoon flour (6 to 8 large lemons, reserving rinds for Lemoncello Cleaner!)